Your own ID-Server

 Then open the configuration file for the SSHd PAM settings/etc/pam.d/sshd, uncomment the entry at “Standard Un*x authentication” and add the following:

 Save the file and reboot the SSH server.
-Establish a connection to the SSH server and try the SecSign ID Two-Factor Authentication.
+Establish a connection to the SSH server, enter your password and try the SecSign ID Two-Factor Authentication.

 The library libcurl needs to be installed in the standard path, otherwise make fails.
 If libcurl is not on the standard path the compilation needs to be executed manually.